 You might imagine that a company that processes millions of oysters and around a hundred tons of mussels a year would need some pretty substantial plant.
 In fact, all it takes are a few very ordinary looking, single storey buildings tucked away on the loch's southern shoreline.
 There you'll find a couple of relatively small processing machines, a room full of holding tanks where the shellfish are cleaned in UV filtered water — a belt and braces process as the loch water itself falls way below permitted pollution levels — some packing materials and that's about it.

 All of which fits in nicely with Loch Fyne's ecological goals.
 "Nach Urramach an Cuan" proclaims the company website, Gaelic for "How worthy of honour is the sea".
-Loch Fyne say it encapsulates the way they run their company — "respect for animals, people and ecology.
+Loch Fyne say it encapsulates the way they run their company — "Respect for animals, people and ecology.
 Commitment to independent producers using sustainable methods to produce high quality foods."
 It's a vision that goes back to Johnny Noble who started growing oysters, unsuccessfully at first, back in 1978 with business partner, the mairine biologist Andy Lane.
 Noble, the Laird of Ardkinglas, died suddenly in 2002 but the family connection is maintained by Virginia Sumsion, Noble's niece.

 Luckily, our visit coincided with the start of the harvesting season which runs from September to April so we were able to sample the goods at source.
 There is nothing quite like the salty tang of an oyster plucked fresh out of the water.
 At Loch Fyne, they reckon the freshwater from the mountains mixed with the loch's seawater creates the perfect environment for oysters and makes for a distinctive yet subtle flavour.
 Well, they would say that, but chewing — you don't have to swallow them down in one — on that nugget of marine goodness, it was difficult to disagree.

 On the opposite shore is the Loch Fyne Oyster Bar.
-As well as restaurant and shop serving and selling the companies own products along with top quality Scottish seafood, it also houses a fish processing plant and smokery where Loch Fyne's famous smoked salmon is made.
+As well as restaurant and shop serving and selling the company's own products along with top quality Scottish seafood, it also houses a fish processing plant and smokery where Loch Fyne's famous smoked salmon is made.

-"Oysters are the icing on the cake business wise," explained Virgina over coffee andhomemade scones in the baronial splendour of the dining room at Ardkinglas House.
+"Oysters are the icing on the cake business wise," explained Virgina over coffee and homemade scones in the baronial splendour of the dining room at Ardkinglas House.
 "The mainstay of the business is the smoked salmon and other smoked products we make in the smokehouse, simply because more people eat smoked salmon than eat oysters."

 You can watch the fish filleters, hard at work dressed in their white caps, blue overalls and yellow aprons through a picture window in the shop.
 Razor sharp knives sliced effortlessly from tail to head, separating salmon flesh quickly and efficiently from bone.
 Each person will process up to 250 fish a day, more at Christmas when around 7,000 fish will fall under those flashing blades.